 A review of the Arch Linux based Garuda Linux, which brings a collection of desktop environments, window managers, and tools for general users and gamers.

-I have been planning to review Garuda Linux for a long time.
-But never got into it due to several reasons.
 Over the years, we reviewed a couple of Arch-based distros – spread across new ones, stables distros and more.
 Each one of them is a little different from the others.
 Finally, we review the Garuda Linux in 2022 – it’s our first review of this distro, and we will continue with all the major releases.

 What does it offer?